 These zoning tools allow greater flexibility in the configuration of buildings on a site, encouraging smaller structures and a more creative, efficient use of that site.
 This process can result in lower infrastructure costs due to coordination of construction and shared utility systems.
-Municipalities should develop specific standards for PUD review that conform to their town plan goals and objectives.71 PUDs can:
+Municipalities should develop specific standards for PUD review that conform to their town plan goals and objectives.
+74 PUDs can:

-- Support development density to be determined for an entire area (instead of a lot-by-lot basis). - Encourage small lot, clustered development with minimal side yard setbacks. - Require affordable housing and/or density bonuses. - Allow for innovative design and energy efficiency through share resources and walkable communities. - Preserve open space for communal use and the protection of natural resources.
+- Support development density to be determined for an entire area (instead of a lot-by-lot basis). - Encourage small lot, clustered development with minimal side yard setbacks.

-Figure 36: Bristol Cohousing, an example of a PUD
+Figure 35: Bristol Cohousing, an example of a PUD